swift-conductor/conductor-community/README.md

 #### Does it change how I build Swift Conductor or use the Conductor binaries?
 (Do I need to pull additional dependency in my builds going forward?)

 [Swift Conductor Core](https://github.com/swift-conductor/conductor) **no longer** pulls in all the dependencies from this repository as part of the [server](https://github.com/swift-conductor/conductor/tree/main/server) project build.
-If you plan to use the modules from this repository, please build the [community-server](./community-server) project in thos repository.
+If you plan to use the modules from this repository, please build the [community-server](./community-server) project in this repository.
 That pulls in all the dependencies from Maven Central.